8 Great Summer Hikes in Northern Virginia

 From the parking lot at the end of Seneca Road, you can follow several different trails through the woods, toward the Potomac River.
 Our favorite route to the river is on the orange-blazed Seneca Connector Trail.
 The shady .8-mile trail borders and crosses over a small stream.

 Once you reach the Potomac River, follow the Potomac Heritage Trail west or east.
 At the western end of the park, you'll find benches for relaxing and a stone wall of the Patowmack Canal.
-The canal was created by George Washington to help connect a new nation through trade and commerce.
-Nearby is a hidden trail and a rope swing over a quiet section of the river.
+The canal was created by George Washington‘s company to help connect a new nation through trade and commerce.

 4. Balls Bluff Battlefield and Red Rock Wilderness Overlook, Leesburg

-Visit these two parks in Leesburg, to enjoy nature while exploring local history.
+Visit two parks in Leesburg, to enjoy nature while exploring local history.
 Balls Bluff was the site of the first Civil War engagement to take place in Loudoun County.
 The park has an excellent interpretive trail that explains how the battle unfolded.

 Other Balls Bluff trails include sometimes steep, wooded hikes to the Potomac River and a segment of the Potomac Heritage Trail.
 The hike around the battlefield is great for kids.